tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 $$\text{softmax}(x)_i = \frac{\exp(x_i)}{\sum_j \exp(x_j)}$$

 But it's often more helpful to think of softmax the first way: exponentiating its inputs and then normalizing them.
-The exponentiation means that one unit more evidence increases the weight given to any hypothesis multiplicatively.
+The exponentiation means that one more unit of evidence increases the weight given to any hypothesis multiplicatively.
 And conversely, having one less unit of evidence means that a hypothesis gets a fraction of its earlier weight.
 No hypothesis ever has zero or negative weight.
 Softmax then normalizes these weights, so that they add up to one, forming a valid probability distribution.
 (To get more intuition about